-- All trainees should be based in the UK or Northern Ireland.
+- All trainees must be based in the UK or Ireland.

 - Applicants on maternity leave or out of programme will be eligible to apply.

-- Those who applied in 2021 who were not offered a stream will be offered a place this year if they complete registration and meet the eligibility criteria.
+- Those who applied in 2022 who were not offered a stream will be offered a place this year if they complete registration and meet the eligibility criteria

-- Trainees are applied, as default, to the stream appropriate to their training level (ST1/2 = Basic, ST3-5 = Intermediate, ST6/7 or completing ATSMs = Advanced).
+- Trainees should apply to the stream appropriate to their level of training if they have not completed any previous streams (e.g. ST1/2 = Basic, ST3-5 = Intermediate, ST6/7 or completing ATSMs = Advanced)

 - NTN in clinical post are selected above NTN in a current research post.